GarretSidzaka/TorchWipe/README.md

 2. Create a zip file of all the contents inside your save folder of your instance.
 File must be named map.zip

+3. Move the map.zip into the same folder as Torch.exe and TorchWipe

-3. Press `WindowsKey + R` and bring up the run menu.
+4. Press `WindowsKey + R` and bring up the run menu.

-4. Next type `shell:startup` and hit enter.
+5. Next type `shell:startup` and hit enter.

-5. Create a shortcut to `C:/TorchWipe.ps1` in this folder.
+6. Create a shortcut to `C:/TorchWipe.ps1` in this folder.
 Right click drag does this fast.

-6. Edit the shortcut target to C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File C:\TorchWipe.ps1
+7. Edit the shortcut target to C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File C:\TorchWipe.ps1

 (ya all that stuff)

-7. Double click on the shortcut when you want to manually start the watchdog.
+8. Double click on the shortcut when you want to manually start the wrapper.
 * Only works on Windows based servers